tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

         }
 ````

-This txn only run a SQL scripts, it is very simple.
+This txn only run a SQL scripts, it's very simple.
 First `new_gluedb_context()` will generate a new glue_ctx.
-It also starts a SQL Transaction.
-If anything failed before commit, no change will be written to the SQL database.
+It also starts an SQL Transaction.
+If anything failed before the commit, no change will be written to the SQL database.

 The SQL scripts is inside the `create_task` function.